Cambridge, Massachusetts: Squares

 Harvard Square is formed by the junction of Massachusetts Avenue, Brattle Street, Dunster Street, and JFK Street.
 This is the primary site of Harvard University and a major Cambridge shopping area.
-It is served by a Red Line station.
+It is served by the Harvard Square Red Line station.
 Harvard Square was originally the Red Line's northwestern terminus and a major transfer point to streetcars that also operated in a short tunnel—which is still a major bus terminal, although the area under the Square was reconfigured dramatically in the 1980s when the Red Line was extended.
 A short distance away from the square lies the Cambridge Common, while the neighborhood north of Harvard and east of Massachusetts Avenue is known as Baldwin, in honor of the first Black principal of Cambridge public schools, Maria L. Baldwin.
 It was renamed "Baldwin" in 2021, and so some know the area better by its former name, Agassiz, after the famed scientist Louis Agassiz.

 Porter Square is about a mile north on Massachusetts Avenue from Harvard Square, at the junction of Massachusetts and Somerville Avenues.
 It includes part of the city of Somerville and is served by the Porter Square Station, a complex housing a Red Line stop and a Fitchburg Line commuter rail stop.
 Lesley University's University Hall and Porter campus are in Porter Square.

 Inman Square is at the junction of Cambridge and Hampshire streets in mid-Cambridge.
 It is home to restaurants, bars, music venues, and boutiques.
 Victorian streetlights, benches, and bus stops were added to the streets in the 2000s, and a new city park was installed.

 Lechmere Square is at the junction of Cambridge and First streets, adjacent to the CambridgeSide Galleria shopping mall.
 It is served by Lechmere station on the MBTA Green Line.